Americans Celebrate Thanksgiving Under Pall Of Pandemic - UrduPoint

 America's political divisions were also evident.

-But Biden called on them to hunker down and keep observing health guidelines until a vaccine becomes available.
+But Biden has been calling on people to hunker down and keep observing health guidelines until a vaccine becomes available.

 "There is real hope, tangible hope.
 So hang on.
 Don't let yourself surrender to the fatigue," Biden said Wednesday.

+The manufacturer initially said its vaccine was 70 percent effective, but then said it was 90 percent effective when an initial half-dose then a full dose was given.

+US scientists said the higher rate came during tests in people aged 55 and under.

-While low-income frontline workers often face the biggest risks, the virus has also run rampant through the world's wealthiest and most powerful.
+While low-income frontline workers often face the biggest risks from the virus, it has also run rampant through the world's wealthiest and most powerful.

 On Thursday, Sweden's Prince Carl Philip and his wife Princess Sofia went into self-isolation after testing positive for Covid-19, the palace said.